 Laurie called Grayson’s pediatrician’s office to find out what to do.
-The pediatrician advised her to monitor him closely and to take him to Children’s Medical Center at Legacy if his fever didn’t significantly reduce.
+The pediatrician advised her to monitor him closely and to take him to Children’s Medical Center Plano if his fever didn’t significantly reduce.

 “That night, his fever dropped to around 102 but never went below 100 like we hoped,” Laurie said.
 “So, we took him to Children’s at Legacy the next morning.
 I was so scared.
 I had heard that high fevers could result in seizures or brain damage.”

 The family’s fears were quickly allayed when they arrived at the Children’s at Legacy emergency department.